How to Prevent Accidental Hot Car Death

 How common are accidental infant car deaths?

 They are, sadly, more common than you’d think.
-On average, 38 children under the age of 15 die of heatstroke each year after being left in a vehicle.
+On average, about 40 children die of heatstroke each year after being either left in a vehicle or becoming trapped in a car.
+That’s about one child every 10 days killed in a hot car.
 In 2018 and 2019 a record number of 53 children died after being left in a hot vehicle.

 Are accidental car deaths a summertime issue?